Where to buy books in Croatia – Bookstores, fairs, and festivals

-Comic enthusiasts will most definitely enjoy Crtani romani šou – CRŠ (Zagreb Comic Con) – a comic fair devoted to comics and its fans.
-So far, it hosted some of the most prominent international cartoonists and comic authors.
-CRŠ is a winning combination to obtain rare examples or stay on track with the latest publications.
+Comic enthusiasts will enjoy Crtani romani šou – CRŠ (Zagreb Comic Con) – a comic fair devoted to comics and their fans.
+CRŠ hosted some of the most prominent international cartoonists and comic authors.
+It is a winning combination to obtain rare examples or stay on track with the latest publications.

 #2 Festival svjetske književnosti

 Festival svjetske književnosti (World Literature Festival) was established in 2013 by the publishing house Fraktura.
 For the ones who admire prominent international authors, this festival is inevitable.
 You can listen to their stories and eventually meet them in person.

 Existing since 1977, Interliber is the most beloved Croatian book fair with the longest tradition.
 Bookworms diligently write down significant titles yearly to catch them on Interliber.